hfoxwell/Cats-On-Canvas/README.md

   csv_directory: "CSV_data/"                    # The Directory (from root) of the CSV data
   images_directory: "Images/"                   # The Directory (from root) of the user images

-# Canvas specific information requried for authentication
+# Canvas specific information required for authentication
 Canvas_data:
   domain: ""                                    # Local canvas implementation domain EG: <org>.instructure.com
   access_token: ""                              # Access token to authenticate with canvas